SrzStephen/DisaVu/README.md

 For our data prep we wanted to mask out each building individually so that we could then train a single classifier.

-When we began training our model, we noticed we got pretty bad results intially so changed a few more things which are reflected in the provided Jupyter notebooks:
+When we began training our model, we noticed we got pretty bad results initially so changed a few more things which are reflected in the provided Jupyter notebooks:

 1. We ignore buildings that are smaller than 25*25 total pixels
-2. We discard un-classified data and minorly-damaged data.
+2. We discard un-classified data and minor-damaged data.
 3. We use a binary no-damage, damage label instead of trying to segment it out further.
    ![](docs/damaged_undamaged.png)

 #### Results

 The model was able to get a reasonably high recall and precision with very few epochs.

 ![training_epoch](docs/training_table.png)

 ![Confusion Matrix](docs/training_confusion.png)

 #### Inference

+The inference pipeline looks complicated but can essentially boil down to:

 1. Download before and after GeoTiffs
 2. Process them with preprocess.py in ```data_gen``` - This script will create a set of fixed sized tiles.